hantsy/symfony-rest-sample/docs/gs/pre.md

 [Zend Modules]
 ```

-It lists all enabled PHP  modules.
+## PHP Editor or IDE

+Install a text editor or IDE to code PHP,  there are some options:

+* VSCode + PHP extensions
+* NetBeans IDE includes excellent PHP support
+* IntelliJ IDEA Ultimate Edition or PHPStorm
+* Eclipse with PHP plugins installed

-Everything is OK now, in the next section, we will create a Symfony project.
+Everything is ready now.
+In the next section, we will create a Symfony project.